berkeley-cdss/extensions/README.md

 ![image-20220127110739789](README.assets/image-20220127110739789.png)

-If, during a student meeting (or through some other channel, like a Piazza post), staff would like to grant a student an extension on an assignment, staff should enter the number of days to extend the assignment by directly onto the student record on the **Roster**, and throw the student record in the queue for outbound emails.
+If, during a student meeting (or through some other channel, like an Ed post), staff would like to grant a student an extension on an assignment, staff should enter the number of days to extend the assignment by directly onto the student record on the **Roster**, and add the student record in the queue for outbound emails.
 This is a natural "form bypass" case, where a form submission isn't required to grant a student an extension, but these specially-granted extensions are still tracked alongside the rest of the student's extension requests.

 ---